SoN Scholarships & Fellowships

 Nurse Faculty Loan Program

-Funding is up to $35,000 per year, as determined by the UW Office of Student Financial Aid.
+Funding varies based upon each student’s educational expenses up to $35,000 per year, as determined by the UW Office of Student Financial Aid.
 Up to 85% of the total loan amount is cancelled if you maintain eligible employment (as a full-time faculty member, part-time faculty who is also a preceptor, or full-time ARNP with an adjunct or affiliate faculty position) for the first four years after graduation.
+Borrowers will then have six years to repay the remaining 15% of the principle balance, plus interest (with a 3% interest rate).